-We loved this sweet blog post by called My Sweet Baby Girl, Don’t Ever Stop Skipping, that we reached out to the author, John Pavlovitz, who gave us his blessing to share his words with you here!
+We loved this sweet blog post called My Sweet Baby Girl, Don’t Ever Stop Skipping so much, that we reached out to the author, John Pavlovitz, who gave us his blessing to share his words with you here!
 Enjoy!

 My sweet girl.

 I had such a great time on our walk today.

 You’re only five and you probably won’t remember it, but I don’t think I’ll ever forget it.

 It was just the two of us.

 The sun played peek-a-boo through the clouds, and the breeze was just enough to keep us cool as we explored together.